Justin-tino/url-bank-scanner/README.md

-# It is just an static so if the banks updated their domain name, you too!
+# It is just an static
 # Where to update? line 22 (script.js)
 /* const whitelist = {
         'bdo.com.ph': 'https://www.bdo.com.ph',